Rajan-jangir/Loan-Approval-Prediction/README.md

   Kaggle

 ## In summary,
   - this project is helpful to me in understanding how to build a machine learning model and what are the steps one should go through to     build a robust model.
-If you have any feedback for this project, feel free to contact me via my LinkedIn.
+If you have any feedback for this project, feel free to contact me via my [LinkedIn](https://www.linkedin.com/in/rajan-jangir-374a97173/) .